 This is important because the brain consists of millions of interneuron networks composed of cells made up of different chemicals.

 These neurons communicate with each other by using dendrites (who receive information from other cells) and axon (which transmits information).
-This information travels through the synapse (connection between neurons) where the dendrites and axon come together.
+This information travels through the synapse (the connection between neurons) where the dendrites and axons come together.

 These receptors are found in the neuron, which allows them to function.
 One of these neurons is the AMPA receptors, which aniracetam effects by decreasing the receptor sensitivity.

 This leads to increased stimulation and focus.

 As with the other racetams, Aniracetam increases blood flow to the brain and speeds up its electrical activity.